This post may contain affiliate links. Please read our disclosure policy.

 • Line a baking sheet with silpat or parchment paper.

-• In a mixing bowl, stir together the flour, baking powder, salt, cinnamon, baking soda and sugar.
+• Combine flour, baking powder, salt, cinnamon, baking soda, and sugar in a large bowl.

-• Using a pastry blender or two knives, cut the butter into the flour mixture until mixture looks like coarse crumbs.
+• Using a pastry blender, a fork, or your fingertips, cut butter into flour mixture until mixture resembles fine crumbs.

 • In a small bowl, whisk together the egg yolk and the milk.
 Pour into flour mixture and stir until just combined.

-• Gently stir in the toasted pecans and the diced apples.
+• Gently fold in the toasted pecans and the diced apples.

 • Place the wedges onto the prepared baking sheet.
 Bake for 12-15 minutes or until golden brown.

-• Let cool on baking sheet for a minute, then transfer onto wire rack.
+• Let cool on baking sheet for 5 minutes, then transfer onto wire rack.

 • In a small bowl, whisk together the powdered sugar, cream and maple syrup until smooth.
 Spread over the tops of the cooled scones.
 Top with additional chopped pecans, if desired.